Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

 - 9V/ 6LR61 alkaline battery.
 - electrical wires
 - motor
+Method:
+To account for the gradual decrease in battery performance, all of the data points were taken 1 second after the start of the experiment.
+The anemometer was placed 1cm away from the propeller to measure the velocity at the propeller.

 Independent variable:
 The independent variable for this research will be the number of blades of the propeller.
 A twin-bladed all the way till a six-bladed will be tested to observe the performance of the propeller.
 Dependent variables: